jayteaftw/MyNeuralNetwork/README.md

-# MyDeepNeurallNetwork
+# MyDeepNeuralNetwork

-Deep Neural Network Built From Scratch
+A Deep Neural Network Built From Scratch.
+The model was trained on the MNIST Fashion Dataset.

+Project is based on the Book: Neural Network from Scratch in Python